Mofahdi/VASP_2_Wannier90/README.md

 <dd>Before you install <code> pymatgen</code>, you have to install critical dependencies.
 Please click on this [link](https://github.com/materialsproject/pymatgen) for more info on how to install <code>pymatgen</code>.

 The method I implemented to install pymatgen is through running the following in the command line:<br />
-<code> conda install -c conda-forge pymatgen </code>
+<code> conda install -c conda-forge pymatgen </code><br />
-for more information on how to install pymatgen with the source code, please refer to this [link](https://github.com/materialsproject/pymatgen).</dd>
+for more info on how to install pymatgen with the source code, please refer to this [link](https://github.com/materialsproject/pymatgen).</dd>
 </dt>